How does Congregation Sharing work?

 World Headquarters (WHQ) has been in contact with us several times over the years NW Scheduler has been in operation.
 They are fully aware of New World Scheduler and has no objections to its use, nor any objections to the use of Congregation Sharing.

-New World Scheduler and our NW Publisher app are both used by hundreds of thousands of Jehovah’s Witnesses worldwide every single day!
-This includes elders, pioneers, missionaries, Bethelites and even Branch Committee members.
+New World Scheduler and our NW Publisher app are both used by hundreds of thousands of Jehovah’s Witnesses worldwide every single day.

 Please feel free to read the comments of many spiritually mature elders around the world, including in your local area.